-Tanvas’ surface technology lets you feel what you see on a touchscreen – the edges of keys, the snap of a toggle switch, the swipe of a turned page, the direction and magnitude of impacts in a game.
+Tanvas is about haptics—the sense of touch—as applied to touchscreen devices.
+Tanvas’ surface haptics technology lets you feel what you see on a touchscreen – the edges of keys, the snap of a toggle switch, the swipe of a turned page, the direction and magnitude of impacts in a game.

-Haptics is unique among the senses in being bilateral.
+Haptics, or the sense of touch, is unique among the senses in that it is bilateral, meaning it has two aspects rather than one.
 Consider pushing a toggle switch: the way that the switch feels doesn’t depend solely on the forces your hand applies, nor does it depend solely on the movement of the switch.
 It depends on the two-way relationship between motion and force.
-The question naturally arises: can we control the motion-force relationship on a touch screen or touch pad?
+The question naturally arises: can we control the bilateral force-motion relationship on a touchscreen?

 Greg’s leadership experience crosses a variety of company structures and electro-mechanic product lines at Motorola, RedFusion Studios (an engineering consulting firm), and Life Fitness.
 Before joining Tanvas, Greg was R&D Manager at ITW’s Technology Center where he oversaw mechanical and manufacturing development efforts and technology evaluations for new product entries.
 Greg has a BSME from Northwestern University and an MBA from the University of Chicago.